mvrozanti/RAT-via-Telegram/README.md

 The current Remote Administration Tools in the market face 2 major problems:

-- Lack of encryption
+- Lack of encryption.
-- Require port forwarding in order to control from hundreds of miles
+- Require port forwarding in order to control from hundreds of miles.

 This RAT overcomes both these issues by using the Telegram bot API.

 - Fully encrypted.
-The data being exchanged cannot be spied upon using MITM tools
+The data being exchanged cannot be spied upon using MITM tools.
-- Telegram messenger app provides a simple way to communicate to the target without configuring port forward before hand on the target
+- Telegram messenger app provides a simple way to communicate to the target without configuring port forward before hand on the target.

 ## Features:

-- Run keylogger on the target PC
+- Run keylogger on the target PC.
 - Get target PC's Windows version, processor and more.
 - List any directories on the target.
 - Download any file locally from the target PC in the background.